 The word “lecture” is such a turnoff, isn’t it?
-We challenged ourselves to find a way to deliver some hardcore PA content, in a way that made it feel like you were being spoken “with”, rather that “to”.
+We challenged ourselves to find a way to deliver some hardcore PjM content, in a way that made it feel like you were being spoken “with”, rather that “to”.
 And we found it.
 His name is Mike Newman.
 A respected architect and teacher, Mike takes the time to sketch things out, to hold your hand through super-detailed material, and even provides downloadable slides so you can easily follow along.
-He makes learning about project site evaluation and assessment of economic issues – interesting, digestible and, dare we say it, fun.
+He makes learning about office standards, development of project teams, and quality control – interesting, digestible and, dare we say it, fun.

 With 20 years of experience working on a variety of commercial and residential projects, Mike knows his stuff.
 The only thing rivaling his experience is his ability to bridge the gap from what you needed to know in school, to what NCARB needs you to know for the exam.
 In fact, around here we refer to Mike Newman as Cliff Notes, because he teaches just the things you need to know, in the way you need to know it.